 The minimum age is 10 years and kids must weigh at least 85 pounds.
 I guarantee once your kids know this is an option, they won’t want to do anything also except this high-flying excursion!

 5. Explore Cabo San Lucas and San Jose del Cabo and meet the locals

-One of our favorite experiences is leaving the resort property and meeting the locals.
-Cabo San Lucas is the larger, more touristy of the two towns, while San Jose del Cabo is more quiet and charming.
+One of our all-time favorite experiences in Cabo with kids is leaving the resort property and meeting the locals.
+Cabo San Lucas is the larger, more touristy of the 2 towns, while San José del Cabo is more quiet and charming.

-6. Swimming with whale sharks
+6. Swim with whale sharks

-What would your child think about snorkeling next to a 40 foot whale shark?
-I know I would be amazed and I’m pretty sure our kids would be too.
-Children 8 and older can go on a whale shark adventure with Cabo Adventures where they swim and snorkel along side these giants of the sea.
+Children 8 and older can go on a whale shark adventure with Cabo Adventures where they swim and snorkel alongside these giants of the sea.
+You can book this adventure from October through May.
+It’s definitely an experience you’ll never forget!

 About an hour north of Cabo in Todos Santos is Tortugueros Las Playitas, a conservation and rescue center for sea turtles.
 Families can volunteer at the center and partake in the hatching release in the evening.

 We loved this experience with Cabo Adventures.
-A high speed boat ride to Los Arcos, followed by snorkeling with a high speed water scooter, then paddle boarding.
-A little bit of everything and kids only have to be 5 for this experience.
+A high-speed boat ride to El Arco, followed by snorkeling with a water scooter, then paddle boarding!
+There’s a little bit of all the water sports, and kids only have to be 5 years for this experience.

 10. Take an ATV tour